convey-stack/convey-stack.github.io/_documentation/metrics.md

 ## Options
-* `enabled` - detemines whether metrics endpoint is goint to be available.
+* `enabled` - determines whether metrics endpoint is going to be available.
 * `influxEnabled` - if `true` metrics will be reported to [InfluxDB](https://www.influxdata.com/).
-* `prometheusEnabled` - if `true` metrics will be formated using [Prometheus](https://prometheus.io/) data model.
+* `prometheusEnabled` - if `true` metrics will be formatted using [Prometheus](https://prometheus.io/) data model.
 * `prometheusFormatter` - if set to `protobuf` then protobuf output formatter is going to be used.
-Otherwise text output formater is picked.
+Otherwise, text output formatter is picked.
 * `InfluxUrl` - connection string to InfluxDB instance e.g. `http://localhost:8086`.
 Required only if `influxEnabled` is `true`.
 * `database` - InfluxDB database name.
 Required only if `influxEnabled` is `true`.
 * `interval` - InfluxDB flush interval expressed in seconds.
 Required only if `influxEnabled` is `true`.